Anorov/PySocks/README.md

 * `Unknown username or invalid password` - Self descriptive.

 class `SOCKS5Error` - This will be raised for SOCKS5 errors which are not related to authentication.
-The parameter is a tuple containing a code and a description of the error, as given by the server.
-The possible errors, according to the RFC are:
+The parameter is a tuple containing a code, as given by the server, and a description of the error.
+The possible errors, according to the RFC, are:

 * `0x01` - General SOCKS server failure - If for any reason the proxy server is unable to fulfill your request (internal server error).